Best cold press juicer 2024: tested by appliance ...

 What is a cold press juicer?

-A cold press crushes produce to extract juice without using heat.
-It's also known as a slow juicer or a masticating juicer.
-A cold press juicer rotates at a lower RPM than a fast juicer, mimicking the motion of hand-juicing to produce flavorful and fiber-packed juice.
+A cold press juicer crushes produce to extract juice without using heat.
+It's also known as a slow juicer or masticating juicer and rotates at a lower RPM to mimic hand-juicing, producing flavorful and fiber-rich juice.

 Which is the best cold press juicer?

-For something cute and compact, try the Hurom HP Slow Juicer.
-This machine makes smooth-sipping single servings and rotates at just 43 RPM for that hand-squeezed feel.
+For a compact option, try the Hurom HP Slow Juicer.
+It makes smooth single servings and operates at just 43 RPM for a hand-squeezed feel.

 Fast vs slow juicers: which is best?